asultan/algorithms/README.md

 # algorithms
-Various problems from hackerrank.com and others
+Various logical problems from hackerrank.com, but not only.